runekaagaard/snowscript/README.rst

 Declaration
 -----------

-The arguments to the class is given after the class name and are available to use to set properties as well as in the constructor method ``__construct()``.
+The arguments to the class is given after the class name.

 The "." is used to access the class instance.